Complete Positivity for Mixed Unitary Categories: Preliminaries: Mixed unitary categories

-Appendix \ref{Appendix A.} recalls the definitions of $\dagger$-isomix categories, $\dagger$-isomix functors and unitary categories.
+An important source of examples of MUCs is given by considering an LDC and the inclusion functor of its core.
+Thus, the category of finite dimensional framed vector spaces and linear maps, finiteness modules, and the category of Chu spaces of complex vector spaces over $\X$ give MUCs in this manner \cite{CCS18}.
 Any $\dagger$-monoidal category is also a MUC with $M=id$ and the unitary structure given by identity maps.
-In fact, every unitary category is equivalent to a $\dagger$-monoidal category: in a unitary category, however, the $\dagger$ is not assumed to be stationary on objects but nerely isomorphic via the unitary structure map.
+In fact, every unitary category is equivalent to a $\dagger$-monoidal category: in a unitary category, however, the $\dagger$ is not assumed to be stationary on objects but merely isomorphic via the unitary structure map.

-In this article, we shall use the following two examples of MUCs:
+In this article, we shall exemplify our constructions on the following two examples of MUCs: